 “Hello?
 You still there?
 Come on in!
 I won’t bite!”

 Tess suddenly wasn’t sure if she could trust that.
 Even so, she opened the door and slipped into the house.
 Just as the outside was an exact copy of her own home, so was the inside.
 The only difference was there were no Pokemon moving everything around.
 Instead, a woman was sitting at the kitchen table, with a small child playing behind her seat.
-Though Tess was stunned into silence, the woman didn’t seem at all surprised to see her, instead waving her further in.
+Though Tess was stunned into silence, the woman didn’t seem at all surprised to see her.
+The woman even waved her further inside.

 “Well, hi!
 Nice to see a new face!”

 Tess remained firmly planted at the entrance, unwilling to move any further into the home.
-This didn’t seem to deter the woman as she let her hand rest back onto the table and smiled.
+The woman rested her hand back onto the table and smiled.